 - Testifying by providing statements within a legal proceeding

-- Opposing or refusing to perform a task that is unlawful
+- Opposing or refusing to perform an unlawful task

 Choose an Experienced Attorney

-If your rights as a whistleblower have been violated, you can begin seeking justice by talking with an attorney that is knowledgeable in handling cases like these.
-Proving that retaliation happened is going to involve thorough investigations, scrutinizing of evidence, and can be challenging to win without having an experienced attorney.
+If your rights as a whistleblower have been violated, begin seeking justice by talking with an attorney that is knowledgeable in handling cases like these.
+Proving that retaliation happened is going to involve thorough investigations and careful review of the evidence.
+Successful outcomes may be challenging without an experienced attorney.
 If you don’t get legal help, then proving what you have endured after reporting an unlawful incident will be extremely difficult.
 The truth is, an attorney with years of experience and study will be able to outperform someone who is not familiar with the nature of whistleblower cases.
 To win the case, you must show:

 - That you suffered retaliation after participating in conduct that is protected under whistleblower law;

-- That your employer had been aware of you engaging in protected activity;
+- That your employer was aware you were engaging in protected activity;

-- And that your employer retaliated because of you utilizing protected whistleblower activities.
+- And that your employer retaliated for whistleblowing

 The Federal Practice Group